dlyz/cp-problem-libs/README.md

 # cp-problem-libs
-Repository with libs for problem making
+Repository with libs for problem making.

 ## testlib